malaeng/schoolbox-timetable-notifier/README.md

 Only works for The Taree Christian College version of Schoolbox, for people who have access to the TCC schoolbox.

 ### Additional downloads
-Unfortunately, this program requires a hefty list of donwloads
+Unfortunately, this program requires a hefty list of downloads
 - python if not already installed
 - selenium
 - beautifulsoup